brunalos/bcell-manuscript-figures/README.md

 ```
 #### Figure Example

-In this figure, we explored the differences in gene expression between two different stages of B cells.
+In this figure, we explored how genes related to RNA-based mechanisms are differently expressed between two stages of B cells.
 The code described in [`VolcanoPlot_example.R`](VolcanoPlot_example.R) demonstrates how we generated this figure.

 ![Figure_VP](Figure_VolcanoPlot.png)